Trade directory · Waterloo metro · Iowa

 Meet experience requirements

-Accumulate 8,000 hours of electrical work experience under a licensed electrician, or complete 4-year electrical engineering degree plus 4,000 hours experience.
+Complete 8,000 hours (4 years) of electrical work experience under licensed supervision, or complete approved electrical apprenticeship program

 2